JyNing04/my_site/content/event/putnam2023/_index.md

 ---
-abstract: In July 2023, we've been pushing the limits and testing our Cavalier Autonomous Racing car at the Putnam Park Road Course in Indianapolis!
-With the Indy Autonomous Challenge transitioning from ovals to thrilling road courses, we're gearing up for the next big challenge!
+abstract: Our work on Scalable Deep Kernel Gaussian Process for Vehicle Dynamics in Autonomous Racing has been presented at CoRL 2023.
+The Conference on Robot Learning (CoRL) is an annual international conference focusing on the intersection of robotics and machine learning.
 address:
-  city: Greencastle
+  city: Atlanta
   country: United States
-  postcode: "46135"
+  # postcode: "94305"
-  region: Indiana
+  region: GA
   # street: 450 Serra Mall
 all_day: false
 authors: []